chrohner/contiki/examples/ipv6/rpl-tsch/README.md

-A RPL+TSCH node.
+IA RPL+TSCH node.
 Will act as basic node by default, but can be configured at startup using the user button and following instructions from the log output.
 Every press of a button toggles the mode as 6ln, 6dr or 6dr-sec (detailled next).
 After 10s with no button press, the node starts in the last setting.
 The modes are: